Jonam-2004/German-English-Translator-Transformers/README.md

 # German-English Translation using Transformers

 This repository contains the implementation of a machine translation model based on the Transformer architecture to translate text between German and English.
-The project is part of a mini-project for the 6th-semester Deep Learning Laboratory course at Mepco Schlenk Engineering College, Sivakasi.
+The Transformer architecture is implemented in scratch in order to get the deep understanding of the architecture and data transformation in between.

 ## Project Overview